TheToolbox/omarchy-hibernate/README.md

 # Hibernation Setup Script for Omarchy (Btrfs + Limine)

-This script automates the setup of hibernation on an Omarchy installation with a Btrfs root filesystem and the Limine bootloader.
+This script automates the complete setup of hibernation on an Omarchy installation with a Btrfs root filesystem and the Limine bootloader.

 ## Overview